jonesgaohsu/github-slideshow/_posts/0000-01-02-jonesgaohsu.md

 layout: slide
 title: "Welcome to Jones's slide!"
 ---
-This is my awesome slise
+This is my awesome 🎉
 Use the left arrow to go back!